fikrilal/code-alchemy/src/content/blog/app-environment-and-custom-log.md

 enableLogging: true # drives the custom logger
 ```

-Duplicate and tweak for stage.yaml and prod.yaml.
+Duplicate and tweak for `stage.yaml` and `prod.yaml`.

 ---

 ## 2 · Write the config generator (tool/gen_config.dart)

+Then you need to create the config generator.
+Place it under the tool folder and give it a name like `gen_config.dart` or any name you prefer.

 ```dart
 void main(List<String> argv) {